Skip to main content

 It’s a gut thing: Your dog’s GI issues could be linked to their mental health.

-Deciding to adopt your pet was probably what you’d call a gut decision — heavily influenced by cuteness.
+Deciding to adopt your pet was probably what you’d call “a gut decision” — heavily influenced by cuteness.
 When it comes to our physical gut, though, there are all sorts of vitamins and supplements claiming to set things right and make you feel better.

-Although our pets’ noses tell them more about the world than their guts might, they need some TLC in that area, too.
+Although our pets’ noses opens in a new tabtell them more about the world than their guts might, they need some TLC in that area, too.
 If you’ve got a dog or cat that acts anxious or lashes out, you’ve probably tried everything from environmental changes to behavior modification to medication.
-But one thing you may not have considered is a deep dive into your pet’s gut microbiome
+But one thing you may not have considered is a deep dive into your pet’s gut microbiomeopens in a new tab.

 Not sure how gut health connects to one’s emotional response?
 It has to do with the gut-brain axis, which is how the digestive tract communicates back and forth with the central nervous system.
 If you’ve ever felt butterflies in your stomach when you’re worried, you’ve experienced the gut-brainopens in a new tab axis in action.